-Jennie L. Lamb (Brazos Valley IABC) has 20+ years of experience as a communication professional—mostly in support of science in higher education.
-Currently, she is the Creative Manager for web and digital communications at the Texas A&M College of Veterinary Medicine & Biomedical Sciences, where she’s worked since 2007.
+Jennie L. Lamb (Brazos Valley IABC) is a veteran communication professional with more than 25 years of experience, mostly in support of science in higher education.
+She is the Creative Manager for web and digital communications at the Texas A&M College of Veterinary Medicine & Biomedical Sciences, where she’s worked since 2007.
 She develops and provides design and communication strategy, content, and project management for superiors, fellow communicators, and internal clients.
 She speaks in classes and at conferences about her career path and design and enjoys supporting non-profits with freelance and pro bono work.
-An active IABC member and volunteer leader since 2010, she served in several board positions, including president, for the Brazos Valley (Texas) chapter, and previously served as the Southern Region’s Silver Quill Awards Director.
+An active IABC member and volunteer leader since 2010, she served in several board positions, including president, for the Brazos Valley IABC, and previously served the Southern Region as Silver Quill Awards Director.
 For IABC International, she has served on the Credentials, Ethics, and Program Advisory Committees.
 Jennie holds a Bachelor of Journalism in Media Studies degree from The University of Texas at Austin.
 Her work has been recognized with multiple IABC Bronze and Silver Quill Awards.
 In 2016, she was named IABC Southern Region’s Communicator of the Year, and in 2018, she received the IABC International Chair’s Award.

 Jordan Nagel, MBA, (IABC Houston) is a communications professional with 15 years of experience in developing and implementing communication strategy with an emphasis on employee, leadership, and executive communications.
 A fourth-generation Texas oil and gas employee, Jordan has a passion for working in the energy industry for large global organizations.
 For the last 12 years, Jordan has worked for BP in the Upstream segment.
 She is currently responsible for all internal and external communications for BP’s digital and technology efforts.
 Jordan earned her bachelor’s degree and Master of Business Administration from the University of North Texas, which allows her to bring a unique perspective to communication and coaching for the executives she supports.
 Jordan served as the President, President-Elect, and VP Finance for the IABC Houston chapter, VP Finance for Southern Region, and has received Bronze, Silver, and Gold Quill awards for her work with BP.